slowernews/wisdom-tldr/chapters/chapter_1_self.md

 -- Nassim Taleb [1960]*

 > *"Criticism without creativity is just pessimism.
 The honest way to critique is to create the alternative." (...)
-"To see if they really think that things are getting worse, ask them if they’d rather live in the future or in the past."
+"To see if they really think that things are getting worse, ask them if they’d rather live in the future or in the past." (...)
+"It’s good to be optimistic in the general and skeptical in the specific.
+It’s very dangerous to be pessimistic in the general and optimistic in the specific."
 -- Naval Ravikant [1974]*

 > *"While optimists will sometimes mistake a steaming turd for pure gold, they will not miss a piece of genuine gold when it crosses their path."